nvasilakis/IWS/lab2/lab2.md

     system, so there is no _correct way_ to build a server.
 It depends on many things, and in this session we are going to see some ideas.

-  * Try to keep everything simple!
+  * Advice: always try to keep things simple!

 ## Client-Server Model